-March 13 to 19 is National Multiple Sclerosis Awareness Week, which is a good time to update you on my wife and I’s life.
+March 12 to 18 is National Multiple Sclerosis Awareness Week, which is a good time to update you on my wife and I’s life.
 Angie was diagnosed with Relapsing-Remitting Multiple Sclerosis in July 1997.
 Over the years this has required us to adjust our lives to various stages of the disease, and increase my responsibilities as her caregiver.
 Her current diagnosis is Secondary-Progressive Multiple Sclerosis, which means her disease increasingly impacts our daily lives.
 Angie now uses a power wheelchair at all times and we use a patient lift to move her in and out of the wheelchair, bed, chair, and restroom.
 In addition, we have purchased an accessibility conversion van.
 Each change in her MS requires changes in our lives.
-I recently posted what my daily life is like as my wife’s caregiver and what traveling as a MS caregiver is like.
+I have posted what my daily life is like as my wife’s caregiver and what traveling as a MS caregiver is like.

 - MS is not contagious.

 - MS is usually diagnosed between ages 20 and 40.